exercism/julia/exercises/concept/tracking-turntable/.docs/introduction.md

 ## Functions

 There are several functions, in addition to `real()` and `imag()`, with particular relevance for complex numbers.
-Please skip over these if they make no sense to you!

 - `conj()` simply flips the sign of the imaginary part of a complex number (_from + to - or vice-versa_).
     - Because of the way complex multiplication works, this is more useful than you might think.